colindavey/colindavey/README.md

 I then began working on creating a web-based version using React in the following steps:

-- [react-tic-tac-toe-tutorial](https://github.com/colindavey/react-tic-tac-toe-tutorial) - the results of going through the official [React tutorial] (https://reactjs.org/tutorial/tutorial.html).
+- [react-tic-tac-toe-tutorial](https://github.com/colindavey/react-tic-tac-toe-tutorial) - the results of going through the official [React tutorial](https://reactjs.org/tutorial/tutorial.html).
 Not much to see here.
 It's what you will get if you do the tutorial.

 - [react-tic-tac-toe-tutorial-to-hooks](https://github.com/colindavey/react-tic-tac-toe-tutorial-to-hooks) - my refactoring of the above React tic-tac-toe tutorial, including translating it from a class-based app to a functional one using hooks.